MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sales-mobile/use-dictation.md

 - Entering details in a field that supports multiple lines of text, for example **Description**

 > [!IMPORTANT]
-> - The dictation capability in the mobile app uses the Microsoft Speech service.
-More information: [Speech service](/azure/cognitive-services/speech-service/)<!--note from editor: Should "Microsoft Speech" really be the branding for this service?
-It looks like it's part of Azure Cognitive Services, but it seems to be called simply "the Speech service" in the SDK docs and on GitHub, although the usage isn't consistent.
-I'd be curious to see any guidance you might have gotten from a PM so I can share it with the editing team.-->
+> - The dictation capability in the mobile app uses the Speech service.
+More information: [Speech service](/azure/cognitive-services/speech-service/)
 > - If you use the microphone icon on your phone's keyboard for dictation, it uses the built-in dictation capabilities of the phone's operating system.

 ## Use dictation to take notes